qapilothq/Valetudo/README.md

 ### POST /invoke

 Analyzes mobile screens for pop-ups and provides handling recommendations.
+Supports simultaneous input of both image and XML for enhanced detection accuracy.

 #### Request Body